 As a writer, I’m sometimes invited to participate in a collaborative project or respond to a writing prompt.
 The day before Mother’s Day, I had the pleasure of joining three writers for what was described as a “writing attack.”
 Each of us was to interpret the call-to-action in our own way.
 The assignment was for the blog, True Stories Well Told, managed by my reminiscence-writing coach and mentor, Sarah White, for her summer series, Season of Sports.

 We joined hundreds, perhaps a thousand or more, local flat track women’s roller derby league fans for the Mad Rollin’ Dolls final championship bout at the Alliant Energy Center Exhibition Hall in Madison, Wisconsin.
-In addition to women’s roller derby, there were multiple events Saturday evening at the convention center, including wedding receptions and a leadership conference including leader team tailgating in the parking lot.
+In addition to women’s roller derby, there were multiple events Saturday evening at the convention center, including wedding receptions and a leadership conference including team leader tailgating in the parking lot.

 It was easy to identify the roller derby fans, not by their common dress or demographics, but by their diversity.
 There were families with children and babies of all ages in tow, motorcycle aficionados, Furry’s, tattooed members of the LGBTQ community, cheerleading fans, and face-painted superheroes of all ages.
 This was a tribe, an affinity group brought together to root for their sheroes on wheels.
 The battle cry: Get Your Skates On!